skarpushin/summerb/summerb-easycrud/README.md

 NOTES:
 1. EasyCrud knows nothing about the way you manage security in your application.
 Therefore, you need to provide your own implementation of the interface `CurrentUserUuidResolver`.
-Typically you'll create simpl impl to get data from current Authentication
+Typically, you'll create simpl impl to get data from current Authentication
 2. EasyCrud makes hard assumption that your user ID is represented as a String (doesn't have to be UUID though, may be something else alphanumerical)

 ### 2. Augment Row class